345668/CarbonTrackRegistry/DEPLOYMENT-CHECKLIST.md

 When deploying on Replit:

 1. Click the "Deploy" button in the Replit interface
-2. Ensure the build command is set to `npm run build`
+2. Ensure the build command is set to `npm run build && ./prepare-static-files.sh`
 3. Set the run command to `./start-production.sh`
 4. Configure secrets in the Replit secrets panel for all environment variables
 5. After deployment, verify the application is running correctly
+   - Check if the home page loads at the root URL
+   - Verify that the /auth route displays the login page
+   - Test that the API endpoints are accessible

 ## Troubleshooting Common Issues